RECYCLING AT SCHOOL

 Helping the next generation take action to reduce, reuse, and recycle.

-Recycling Keeps Our Environment Beautiful
+Recycling Keeps Our Communities Beautiful

 We live in a unique and delicate ecosystem that is continuously threatened by humans.
 Returning high-quality recycling to redemption centers reduces litter in public places and helps keep our environment healthy and beautiful.